 Richard is a part-time Research Fellow at the Centre for Public Christianity.
 He is also Director of the Arthur Jeffery Centre for the Study of Islam at Melbourne School of Theology, and part of the Understanding and Answering Islam team for Ravi Zacharias International Ministries.
 Richard's doctoral research investigated the degree to which religious beliefs in general, and Islamic beliefs in particular, can be doubted and held with certainty.
 He is the author of The Wisdom of Islam and the Foolishness of Christianity.

 Barney is a part-time Senior Fellow at the Centre for Public Christianity, based in Melbourne.
 He wrote for The Age for 32 years, the last 12 as Religion Editor.
 He continues to write for the media on faith and politics, as well as on classical music and opera.
 He also serves as media advisor to the Anglican Primate, Melbourne Archbishop Philip Freier.

 Anna is Youth Editor at the Centre for Public Christianity.
 She has a BA in Media & Communications from the University of Sydney and has many years of experience working with youth at her local church.
 Before starting at CPX, she spent a year working with university students in Arequipa, Peru with the international Christian organisation SIM.

-Geoff is Digital Producer at the Centre for Public Christianity.
+Geoff is Digital Product Manager and Producer at the Centre for Public Christianity.
 He has worked in media production as an editor, director, and producer, as well as in digital production and product management.
 He has a Bachelor of Theology from the Australian College of Theology and has trained at AFTRS (Australian Film Television and Radio School).
 Geoff also works as the CTO for Generate Services and is an active member of NSW SES Bush Search & Rescue.